 Have you ever had homemade Danish wedding cookies before?
-Well, let me tell you these little Christmas cookies are packed with fresh from the oven goodness.
-They’re crumbly, powdered-sugary, and just as buttery as my favorite spritz cookies.
+Well, let me tell you these little bite-sized cookies are deliciously buttery, lightly flavored with cinnamon, and, of course, in wedding cookie tradition, smothered in powder sugar!

 These aren’t like the Kebbler Danish wedding cookies you can buy at the market.
-Instead, they’re authentically flavored with good butter, pecans, and a hint of cinnamon.
+Instead, they’re authentically flavored with good butter, pecans, and as I mentioned above, a hint of cinnamon.

 Let’s bake some cookies! ♥